nametaggle/nametaggle.github.io/release-notes/index.md

 ##### What's New?
 <ul class="release-bullets">
-<li>The fast login option will now be enabled by default for new users.
+<li>XThe fast login option will now be enabled by default for new users.
 This option allows users to login without authenticating after the application closes.
 </li><li> No more hidden actions!
 All the actions that could be hidden for a screen have moved into the Vertical elipses menu at the top right corner of the screen.
 </li>
 </ul>